 Discounted Book Sales–

 I love visiting with students and sharing my love of writing with them.
 So, I am therefore ‘fee simple’ and hands-on; promoting the experiences of reading and writing through my examples rather than promoting just the sale of a single book or series.
-All programs are designed for the needs of each school, so please drop a line for a quote: [email protected] or call (267) 250-6626.
+All programs are designed for the needs of each school, so please drop a line for a quote: [email protected]. or call (267) 250-6626.
 Fees are by arrangement, depending upon location, number of programs per day.
 Special fees available for Catholic Schools Week and Read Across America Week.
-Watch for other specials.

 For financially-challenged districts, please send a note to me: [email protected] and I will try to work out a suitable program.